andreasbm/lit-translate/README.md

 ## 6. Use the `translate` directive together with `lit-html`

 If you are using `lit-html` you might want to use the `translate` directive.
 This directive makes sure to automatically update all of the translated parts when the `use` function is called and the global `langChanged` event is dispatched.
-Note that values have to be returned from a callback to refresh the translated values.
+Note that values have to be returned from callbacks to refresh the translated values.

 ```typescript
 import { translate } from "@appnest/lit-translate";